These plants weren't coppiced in late winter, hence they are taller and more twiggy!

 fragilis = fragile (stems)

-We discovered we had the name of this selection slightly wrong and added "Bark" to the end of its name.
+We discovered we had the name of this selection slightly wrong so we added "Bark" to the end of its name.
 Another great golden-yellow selection with vigorous orangey-yellow stems.
 As you can see in the photo it has almost unbranched stems, making it very useful for basketry and other objet d’art.
 Hardy to Zone 3.

 USES: As an ornamental shrub if coppiced every year or two.
 Can grow 8-10ft in one year after being coppiced.